Lapageria rosea 'Concon' (Cone-Cone)New in 2009 to my collection this is

 good texture, some white spotting, and prodigious bloomer.
 Alex Montenegro

-acquired it from a parish priest who had a collection of Lapageria growing it
+acquired it from a parish priest who had a collection of Lapageria growing

 in the church garden in Concón, a coastal town just north of Valparisio,